enarjord/passivbot_binance_isolated_margin_legacy/README.md

 it will automatically place and delete orders, borrow and repay

-it will only make orders, never (except by accident due to extreme volatility or exchange latency) take orders
+it will only make orders, never (except by accident) take orders

 it maintains up to 4 orders per market pair